Mariners vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in six of their past 10 games and won three of those contests.
+- The Mariners have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.

 - The Mariners have not played a game with a spread over their last 10 outings.